 Nuclear power plants generate roughly 20 percent of the electricity used in the United States and are the country’s largest source of emissions-free electricity.
-According to the Nuclear Energy Institute, U.S. nuclear plants prevented the emissions of more than 642 million metric tons of carbon dioxide in 2010.
+According to the Nuclear Energy Institute, U.S. nuclear plants prevented the emissions of more than 476 million metric tons of carbon dioxide in 2021.

-For this reason, U.S. utilities are constructing new reactors that will be producing clean, reliable electricity by the end of this decade.
+For this reason, countries around the world are constructing dozens of new reactors that will be producing clean, reliable electricity by the end of this decade.

 Many other nations are embracing nuclear power because of its clean-air benefits too.
 According to the World Nuclear Association, more than 400 reactors are currently planned or proposed in more than 30 countries around the world, most notably in China and India.